-Dreaming of Spring?
+Dreaming of Honey?
 I know I am!
-See Article Below on Preparing for Spring
+See Article Below on Preparing for a Honey Harvest

 Our goal at Two Bees Apiary is to help beekeepers with resources and information.
 We know that being keepers of bees, questions come up about our little hive buddies and the things that go along with them.
 If you have suggestions for Beekeepers Resources, please let us know.
 Contact us here.

 Honey Extracting Season: We keep our bees in a langstroth hive using the common frame and foundation set up.
 I will write from that perspective.
 The last few years we have also been playing with beautiful comb honey drawn into our foundationless frames.
 When people ooh and ahh and say how amazing it is I try to remember that I can’t take the credit, it’s all the girls!

 Possibly you will be doing a crush and strain method if you are top bar, and/or foundationless – that would be a whole other article.